 - Health care access and utilization (e.g., insurance, access to regular provider, last doctor or dental visit)

 - Chronic conditions (e.g., asthma, diabetes, hypertension, obesity)

 - Health-related behaviors (e.g., tobacco, alcohol, physical activity, nutrition)

 - Financial resources (e.g., income, food insecurity, car ownership)

 include the following (some are multi-year, most are single year):

 - Perceptions of neighborhood food availability, price and quality

 - Hopefulness for family and the city of Cleveland

 Use the menu to the left to find the data you need.
-We provide it in various formats including: trend data, annual indicators - grouped by "theme", and common indicators by demographics.
+We provide the data in various formats including: trend data, annual indicators - grouped by "theme", and common indicators by demographics.

 For a complete listing of variables and years in which the indicator was included, click HERE.